buzinas/animate-on-scroll/README.md

-# AoS.js - The simplest JS scrolling library
+# AoS - The simplest JS scrolling library

 [Cick to see a live DEMO](https://buzinas.github.io/animate-on-scroll)